California: Population

-As of 2019, California ranked second among states by life expectancy (after Hawaii), with a life expectancy of 80.9 years.
+As of 2020, California ranked fourth among states by life expectancy, with a life expectancy of 79.0 years.

-Starting in the year 2010, for the first time since the California Gold Rush, California-born residents make up the majority of the state's population.
-Along with the rest of the United States, California's immigration pattern has also shifted over the course of the late 2000s to early 2010s.
+Starting in 2010, for the first time since the California Gold Rush, California-born residents made up the majority of the state's population.
+Along with the rest of the U.S., California's immigration pattern has also shifted over the course of the late 2000s to early 2010s.
 Immigration from Latin American countries has dropped significantly with most immigrants now coming from Asia.
-In total for 2011, there were 277,304 immigrants.
-Fifty-seven percent came from Asian countries versus 22% from Latin American countries.
+In total for 2011, there were 277,304 immigrants; 57% came from Asian countries versus 22% from Latin American countries.
 Net immigration from Mexico, previously the most common country of origin for new immigrants, has dropped to zero / less than zero since more Mexican nationals are departing for their home country than immigrating.

 The state's population of undocumented immigrants has been shrinking in recent years, due to increased enforcement and decreased job opportunities for lower-skilled workers.
 The number of migrants arrested attempting to cross the Mexican border in the Southwest decreased from a high of 1.1 million in 2005 to 367,000 in 2011.
-Despite these recent trends, illegal aliens constituted an estimated 7.3 percent of the state's population, the third highest percentage of any state in the country, totaling nearly 2.6 million.
+Despite these recent trends, illegal aliens constituted an estimated 7.3% of the state's population, the third highest percentage of any state in the country, totaling nearly 2.6 million.
 In particular, illegal immigrants tended to be concentrated in Los Angeles, Monterey, San Benito, Imperial, and Napa Counties—the latter four of which have significant agricultural industries that depend on manual labor.
 More than half of illegal immigrants originate from Mexico.
-The state of California and some California cities, including Los Angeles, Oakland and San Francisco, have adopted sanctuary policies.
+The state of California and some California cities, including Los Angeles, Oakland, and San Francisco, have adopted sanctuary policies.

 According to HUD's 2022 Annual Homeless Assessment Report, there were an estimated 171,521 homeless people in California.